justingrant94/BackEnd--Project4/README.md

 **4.** Insomnia
 **5.** TablePlus

+**Deployment**
+The app is deployed on ....and can be found here.

 **Process**

 For this one week project we worked solo on our project, so I wanted to create a website that displayed some of the best Players in the NBA as I am a massive basketball fanatic.
 I thought what could go wrong?!.
 I created an ERD diagram and used this to visually display our model relationships in the backend.

 I also created a virtual whiteboard using Excalidraw, this enables me to create the visuals on how I would like the page to look, adding notes, endpoints, and how each page will look.

 <img width="1223" alt="Screenshot 2022-06-21 at 13 36 38" src="https://user-images.githubusercontent.com/73545574/175280271-ecf042b8-64c3-476b-b22a-3052d0ec075d.png">